godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 On an inherited scene, you can change any property of every node in the inspector, aside from its name.
 If you modify and save the parent scene, all the inherited scenes update to reflect the changes.
-If you change a value in the inherited scene, it will always overrides the parent's property.
-It's useful for UIs as they often require variations of the same elements.
+If you change a value in the inherited scene, it will always override the parent's property.
+It's useful for UIs, as they often require variations of the same elements.
 In general, in UI design, buttons, panels etc. share a common base style and interactions.
 We don't want to copy it over to all variations manually.